natalidelgadillo/DH150-NATALIDELGADILLO/README.md

 ### #5 Error Prevention
 Rating | Assessment
 ------------ | -------------
 1 | User is not warned if more than one of the same wine is added more than once.
+The user could accidentally buy the same product multiple times without a warning.
 1 | When registering, there is no double confirmation of password.
 Some websites ask the user to input their passwords twice to limit error.
 2 | There is no warning if the user clears out their saved wines, Winc simply clears the selections.